Prof. Dr. Reinhard J. Maurer

 Current Position

-Reinhard is a Professor in the Department of Chemistry and Department of Physics at the University of Warwick, UK.
-He also holds positions at the University of Vienna, Austria, and will be joining the University of Göttingen, Germany in March 2026.
+Reinhard is Alexander-von-Humboldt Professor of Theoretical Chemistry at the University of Göttingen, Germany.
+He also holds positions at the University of Vienna, Austria, and as a Max Planck Fellow at the Max Planck Institute for Multidisciplinary Sciences.

 Research Focus